 Any type of injury or accident that happens to your dog is considered a trauma.
 Major types of trauma include being hit by a car, getting in a dog fight, falling from a height or experiencing any other traumatic event.
 Minor injuries are also considered traumas, such as cutting a paw on something sharp or tearing a toenail.
 Pets that have undergone traumas may experience shock, wounds, broken bones, head trauma, internal injuries and more.
 Shock is especially common in trauma victims.

 Many substances can be toxic to dogs.
 Your dog may ingest something poisonous or simply come into contact with a dangerous chemical.
 Symptoms depend on the type of toxin and the type and amount of exposure.

 A dog can develop breathing problems for a variety of reasons.
 Sometimes there is no known cause.
 In some cases, the pet is choking.
 If your dog is having trouble breathing or has stopped breathing, know this is one of the most serious of emergencies and it requires attention immediately.
-Signs of respiratory distress include increased respiratory effort (such as gasping for air or making gagging noises) and gums (and other mucous membranes) that are blue, purple or gray instead of pink.
+Signs of respiratory distress include increased respiratory effort (such as increased breathing rate, gasping for air or making gagging noises) and gums (and other mucous membranes) that are blue, purple or gray instead of pink.

 A seizure is the result of abnormal brain activity.
 Seizures can have a multitude of causes and various manifestations.
 However, they are always accompanied by altered or loss of consciousness.
 The most serious of seizures will be violent and long-lasting.

 When a dog overheats, heatstroke may occur.
-More serious than heat exhaustion, heatstroke can quickly leas to death, The most common signs of heatstroke include elevated body temperature (rectal temperature of 106°F or more is heat stroke, but anything over 104°F requires some kind of medical attention).
+More serious than heat exhaustion, heatstroke can quickly leas to death, The most common signs of heatstroke include elevated body temperature (rectal temperature of 106°F or more is heat stroke, but anything over 103°F requires some kind of medical attention).

 Commonly called bloat or GDV, gastric dilatation-volvulus is an emergency medical condition that occurs when the stomach expands and then rotates, trapping gas inside the stomach and cutting off blood supply to the stomach and spleen.
 Symptoms typically include a distended (bloated) abdomen, retching or heaving (unproductive), extreme lethargy, excessive salivation, heavy panting, restlessness or pacing, and pale gums.